 An assessment of an administrative fine of up to $50,000, or an order for corrective action fixing a reasonable time for correction of the violation or both; and

-Notice to the Licensee or Registrant that they may request a hearing in accordance with 935 CMR 501.500.
+Notice to the Licensee or Registrant that they may request a hearing in accordance with 935 CMR 501.500: Medical Use of Marijuana.

 An administrative fine up to $50,000 may be assessed for each violation.